Limited liability company: Limited liability

-Income tax
+Tax

 For U.S. federal income tax purposes, an LLC is treated by default as a pass-through entity.
-If there is only one member in the company, the LLC is treated as a disregarded entity for tax purposes (unless another tax status is elected), and an individual owner would report the LLC's income or loss on Schedule C of his or her individual tax return.
-Thus, income from the LLC is taxed at the individual tax rates.
-The default tax status for LLCs with multiple members is as a partnership, which is required to report income and loss on IRS Form 1065.
-Under partnership tax treatment, each member of the LLC, as is the case for all partners of a partnership, annually receives a Form K-1 reporting the member's distributive share of the LLC's income or loss that is then reported on the member's individual income tax return.
+If there is only one member in the company, the LLC is treated as a disregarded entity for tax purposes, unless another tax status is elected, and an individual owner reports the LLC's income or loss on Schedule C of their individual tax return.
+Thus, income from the LLC is taxed at individual tax rates.
+The default tax status for LLCs with multiple members is a partnership, which is required to report income and loss on IRS Form 1065.
+Under partnership tax treatment, as is the case for all partners of a partnership, each member of the LLC annually receives a Schedule K-1 reporting the member's distributive share of the LLC's income or loss, which is then reported on the member's individual income tax return.
 On the other hand, income from corporations is taxed twice: once at the corporate entity level and again when distributed to shareholders.
-Thus, more tax savings often result if a business formed as an LLC rather than a corporation.
+Thus, greater tax savings often result if a business is formed as an LLC rather than a corporation.

 An LLC with either single or multiple members may elect to be taxed as a corporation through the filing of IRS Form 8832.
-After electing corporate tax status, an LLC may further elect to be treated as a regular C corporation (taxation of the entity's income prior to any dividends or distributions to the members and then taxation of the dividends or distributions once received as income by the members) or as an S corporation (entity level income and loss passes through to the members).
-Some commentators have recommended an LLC taxed as an S-corporation as the best possible small business structure.
-It combines the simplicity and flexibility of an LLC with the tax benefits of an S-corporation (self-employment tax savings).
+After electing corporate tax status, an LLC may further elect to be treated as a regular C corporation (taxation of the entity's income prior to any dividends or distributions to the members, and then taxation of the dividends or distributions once received as income by the members) or as an S corporation (entity-level income and loss passes through to the members).
+Some commentators have recommended an LLC taxed as an S corporation as the best possible small business structure.
+It combines the simplicity and flexibility of an LLC with the tax benefits of an S corporation (self-employment tax savings).

 Some legal scholars argue that corporate income taxes are intended to limit the power of corporations and to offset the legal benefits corporations enjoy, such as limited liability for their investors.
 There is concern that LLCs, by combining limited liability with no entity-level taxation, could contribute to excessive risk-taking and harm to third parties.